bxparks/AceTime/USER_GUIDE.md

 It is possible to convert between a `time_t` and an `acetime_t` by adding or subtracting the number of seconds between the 2 Epoch dates.
-This constant is 946684800 and defined by `LocalDate::kSecondsToBaseEpochFromUnixEpoch`.
+This constant is 946684800 and defined by `86400 * LocalDate::kDaysToBaseEpochFromUnixEpoch`.
 Helper methods are available on various classes to avoid manual conversion between these 2 epochs: `forUnixSeconds64()` and `toUnixSeconds64()`.

 <a name="LocalDateAndLocalTime"></a>
 ### LocalDate and LocalTime